 Thanks to a grant from The Bill Snelson Young Ecumenists Fund, I was able to travel to the 2024 meeting of the European Branches of the International Fellowship of Reconciliation(EuFoR) which took place in Granada, Spain in April 2024.

-I’m a member of the Fellowship of Reconciliation (FoR) in the UK and I travelled with two other members, Annie and John, both fellow-Methodists.
-As FoR has a sustainable travel policy, we went to southern Spain by train, which meant overnight stops in Barcelona en route.
+I’m a member of the Fellowship of Reconciliation (FoR) in England and Scotland and I travelled with two other members, Annie, who is a Trustee and John, the Director.
+As FoR England and Scotland has a sustainable travel policy, we went to southern Spain by train, which meant overnight stops in Barcelona en route.

 The conference was held at the Comendadoras de Santiago Convent in Granada, a Roman Catholic convent offering hospitality to groups and pilgrims.
-Although all the British delegates were Methodists we were joined by Lutherans and Roman Catholics from Germany, France, Spain and Austria.
-People from Italy and Sweden also joined us online.
-There was also an interfaith element to the gathering.
-We heard about the “Fundacion Persona y Justica” a local interfaith centre for peace, justice and ecology that aims to bring people of different religions together.
+Those attending the conference, both in person and online, were from Germany, Austria, Spain, Sweden, Wales, France, England and Scotland and were of different church backgrounds, including Methodist, Lutheran and Roman Catholic traditions.
+We heard about the “Fundacion Persona y Justica” a local centre for peace, justice and ecology that aims to bring people of different religions together, which added an interfaith element to the gathering.

 In the afternoon, we heard about the Nonviolence Defence programme in Germany.
 The idea behind this scheme is to enable people to defend themselves without weapons.
 I learned that while full demilitarisation is the eventual aim, we are not ready for that yet, as our sense of security is tied up in having weapons whether we like it or not.
 After that, we heard about the Global Day of Action on Military Spending.
 Since 2001, military spending has been going up and the environmental impact of the arms trade is slowly coming to light.
 My fellow delegate, Annie, has written a blogpost on this subject.